Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-java-webapp-sample/README.md

 - powershell
 - html
 products:
-- azure-active-directory
+- microsoft-entra-id
 - entra
-description: "This sample demonstrates a Java web application calling a Microsoft Graph that is secured using Azure Active Directory."
+description: "This sample demonstrates a Java web application calling a Microsoft Graph that is secured using Microsoft Entra ID."
 urlFragment: msal-java-sign-in-graph
 ---